RubenVerster/aurang-zaib-design/README.md

 This installs the dependencies for node-sass

 Once you've installed the dependency packages, you can open the index.html file with Live Server in VSCode, or just run it locally in your browser

+PS
+I completed this all in 2 hours and there is a file in the root directory called 'Design For Home Page.png'.
+This is the design that was provided for the page